 - Grand Canal Shops – One of several premier malls in Las Vegas, the Grand Canal Shops is as much an attraction as it is a shopping mall.
 Modeled after the architecture of Venice, Italy the mall has a canal running the shopping area.
 You can take a traditional gondola ride to your next shopping destination

-Find out about all of the best shopping malls on the Las Vegas Strip in our guide here.
+Find out about all of the best shopping malls in Las Vegas in our guide here.

 Entertainment is another point of comparison where we just don’t see the sense in choosing one hotel over the other since you will get easy access to any entertainment in either hotel, no matter which one you stay in.

 If you want to be closer to the action then the Venetian is the way to go.
 It has better venues and tends to draw bigger acts.

 In the Venetian, you’ll find both the Venetian theater and the Venetian showroom.
 Comedians like David Spade and Tim Allen perform there regularly, as do famous acts like the Blue Man Group.
 You can even catch Tim McGraw and Faith Hill’s Soul2Soul residence.

 Between the two spots, you’re likely to find something that suits your taste.
 Comedians, musicians, and shows are always changing, but they’re always top-notch.

 Learn about all the best Las Vegas shows in our article here.

 A Few Other Things to Consider